I’m interested in graphic design. Do you offer that?

 Yes, we offer an undergraduate degree track in Products, built on the same foundation and strengths of our former BFA Industrial Design degree.
 The curriculum remains similar in approach and skills taught, while being broader in scope as a response to the changing needs of industrial design practices today.

 What is the difference between a BFA and BDes degree?

 We have recently changed our undergraduate degree designation from a BFA (Bachelor of Fine Arts) to a BDes (Bachelor of Design).
 Design programs around the world are moving to this distinction which acknowledges that Design has become a discipline that is separate and distinct from fine art.
 Just as Architecture offers a Bachelor in Architecture (BArch), design degrees are designated at the undergraduate level as a BDes, the master’s level as MDes (Master of Design) and professional doctorates as DDes.
 The academic accreditation of the BDes is the same as the BFA with the same number of credits awarded.

 What is design studies?

 Design studies refer to the non-studio courses that address the theory, ethics and practice of design.
 These courses are ‘about design’ rather than ‘how to design’.
 They examine the context within which design happens and introduces designers to related fields and disciplines.
-Design studies courses ask questions about the past and future of design, examines the ways designers work in different parts of the world and discusses the responsibility and ethics that involved in designing in and for changing environments.
+Design studies courses ask questions about the past and future of design, examines the ways designers work in different parts of the world and discusses the responsibility and ethics that are involved in designing in and for changing environments.

-Our new curriculum is based upon a robust sequence of Design Studies courses teach students to conduct thorough research and think strategically in complex situations.
+Our new curriculum is based upon a robust sequence of Design Studies courses that teach students to conduct thorough research and think strategically in complex situations.
 In contrast to traditional Design Studies courses that are often involve lectures and term papers, our courses involve creative projects and applied research.

 What types of jobs do your graduates get?